-If you fancy something a little different, the Underground museum, the National Museum and the Czartoryski museum are all excellent.
+If you fancy something a little different, the Rynek underground museum, the National Museum and the Czartoryski Museum are all excellent.

 No trip to Poland is complete without a trip to a local milk bar.
 Self-service, no-nonsense cafes left over from the Communist days.
 Back then a lot of the menu consisted of dishes made from dairy, leading to the name.
 Nowadays they’re a great place to try traditional Polish food.
 Milk bars are as much a part of Poland as vodka or pierogi.
 They’re also great for a cheap lunch.
 There are several milk bars in Krakow, but our favourites are Milkbar Tomasza and Polakowski.
 Check out our list of the best budget restaurant in Krakow.